-We've learned that success in any project is largely determined by the expectations established by both parties beforehand.
-The agreement that follows is an opportunity we have to make clear our mutual expectations to ensure success.
+We've learned that success in any project is primarily determined by the expectations established by both parties beforehand.
+The Agreement that follows is an opportunity we have to clarify our mutual expectations to ensure success.

-As great as we think they are, it is important t hat you read, understand and most importantly agree with us that these Terms and Conditions are acceptable.
-If you have any questions, or if for some reason these terms and conditions would prevent you from doing business with Risingline, please contact me directly.
+As great as we think they are, it is important that you read, understand, and, most importantly, agree with us that these Terms and Conditions are acceptable.
+If you have any questions, or if, for some reason, these terms and conditions would prevent you from doing business with Risingline, don't hesitate to get in touch with me directly.

 208.352.0775 or contact online

 Thank you for choosing Risingline.
 If you've requested services ("Request for Services") from Risingline and we've agreed to provide services, you have become our Client.
 As a Client, you agree with Risingline to be legally bound by these Terms and Conditions of Service (the "Terms and Conditions"), including those terms and conditions incorporated by reference.